sohaamir/neuro_resources/docs/index.md

 ## Other
 Miscannelous tools that don't fit into any of the other categories.

+### Brain atlases and catalogues
 - [Neurosynth](https://neurosynth.org/) A platform for coordinate-based meta-analysis on neuroimaging data.
 - [BrainBox](https://brainbox.pasteur.fr/) A platform for real-time collaboration in neuroimaging allowing you to visualise, segment and annotate collaboratively any brain MRI dataset available online.
 - [Cognitive Atlas](https://www.cognitiveatlas.org/) 'A collaborative knowledge base characterizing the state of current thought in Cognitive Science'.
 It covers four main themes: concepts, tasks, disorders and theroies in neuroscience, which are linked together through formal definitions.
 Ran by Russ Poldrack, Stanford.
 - [Neurotorium Brain Atlas](https://neurotorium.org/tool/brain-atlas/) A 3-D interactive brain atlas which describes the function of different brain regions, with references.
 - [Brain Catalogue](https://braincatalogue.org/) An online catalogue of brains across many species.

+### Icons and illustrations
 - [Allison Horst](https://allisonhorst.com/) Artwork for various R-related themes and concepts.
+- [Icons8](https://icons8.com/) Vast collection of icons, illustrations, and photos with multiple styles and formats.
+- [Flaticon](https://www.flaticon.com/) Extensive database of free vector icons in various formats.
+- [The Noun Project](https://thenounproject.com/) Simple and distinctive symbol-based icons for virtually any concept.
+- [Font Awesome](https://fontawesome.com/) Popular icon library widely used in web development, with both free and pro versions.
+- [Heroicons](https://heroicons.com/) Beautiful hand-crafted SVG icons by the makers of Tailwind CSS.
+- [Bootstrap Icons](https://icons.getbootstrap.com/) Free, high quality icon library built for Bootstrap framework.
+- [Carbon](https://carbon.now.sh/) Create and share beautiful images of your source code.